CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFeedbackFeedbackData.md

 ```

 ### -TraceIds
-Bunch of last traceId for reproducing user last activity.
+Collection of last traceId for replicating the user&apos;s last activity.

 Note :- Use Initialize-Intersightobject to create the object of complex type object